Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Results and Discussion

-In support to the results given by the analytical procedure, we performed numerical simulations of the initial-value problem \ref{eq:OrrSomm}-\ref{eq:bc} by using the method described in reference \cite{desanti2016}.
-The Reynolds number-wavenumber maps of the maximal kinetic energy and enstrophy, normalized to the initial values, $E_{max}/E_0$, $\Omega_{max}/\Omega_0$, are shown in figure \ref{fig:mappa_massimi} .
+In addition to the results given by the analytical procedure, by using the numerical method described in reference \cite{desanti2016}, we performed numerical simulations of the initial-value problem (\ref{eq:OrrSomm}).
+Wavenumber-Reynolds maps of the maximal enstrophy and kinetic energy reached in the transient evolution are shown in Fig. \ref{fig:mappa_massimi}.
 To our knowledge, enstrophy maps have not yet been presented in the literature.
-A fortiori, neither were stability maps including both enstrophy and wave dispersion properties.
-Instead, maps of kinetic energy have been shown \cite{g1991,rsh1993,schmid2007}, but they represent the maximum amplification over all possible initial conditions. \\ Here, the initial condition is smooth and excites both symmetric and antisymmetric Orr-Sommerfeld modes.
-It was chosen in order to trigger a transient energy growth for almost any $Re$ above the limit $Re^*_E$.
-By an optimization process, we get the perturbation giving the maximal kinetic energy growth rate in the surrounding of $Re^*_E$, $\alpha^*_E$ (for PPF $Re=100,\alpha=2$, for PCF $Re=50,\alpha=2$).
-Notice that for both flows, these values fall inside the pink region of figure \ref{fig:maps_summary}.
-In this way, we were able to show that the kinetic energy growth is not a sufficient condition for enstrophy growth.
-Indeed, as predicted by the analytical result, the vorticity starts to experience a transient growth only for $Re>Re_\Omega(\alpha)$, see figure \ref{fig:mappa_massimi} \textbf{(c)}, \textbf{(d)}.
-Comments are now proposed about the map structure.
-It is possible to observe that the internal structure of both kinetic energy and enstrophy maps reflects the trend of the lower bound for transient growth.
-This fact can be observed from the iso-lines of $G_{max}$ and $\Omega_{max}$ in the low-wavenumber region of figure \ref{fig:mappa_massimi}.
-This translates into the scaling $G_{max}\sim(\alpha Re)^{\delta_1}$, $\Omega_{max}\sim(\alpha Re)^{\delta_2}$.
-The exponents $\delta_1$,$\delta_2$ depend on the initial condition, and for the cases span here $\delta_1\approx0.59$ for PCF, $\delta_1\approx0.33$ for PPF; $\delta_2\approx0.82$ for PCF, $\delta_2\approx0.21$ for PPF.
-Considering the non-dimensional time necessary to achieve the maximal growth, we observe the same scaling for the enstrophy and the kinetic energy, for both PCF and PPF, as shown in Figure S\ref{fig:mappa_tempi}: $T_{E_{max}},\ T_{\Omega_{max}}\sim\alpha^{-1}$.
-This time scale appears therefore to be very mildly dependent on the Reynolds number, in the limit of high $Re$ and small wavenumber.
+Instead, maps of kinetic energy have been previously shown \cite{g1991,rsh1993,schmid2007}.
+They typically present the maximum amplification over all possible initial conditions.
+Here, we follow a different approach where we keep the initial condition fixed.
+The initial condition satisfies general features of smoothness, excitation, of both symmetric and antisymmetric Orr-Sommerfeld modes (Fig. \ref{fig:init_conditions}), and it was chosen in order to trigger a transient energy growth for any $Re$ above the limit $Re^*_\mathrm{E}$.
+From an optimization process, we got the perturbation leading to the maximal kinetic energy growth rate in the surrounding of the map ``nose'' ($\alpha^*_\mathrm{E}$, $Re^*_\mathrm{E}$).
+As predicted by the analytical result, the vorticity starts to experience a transient growth for $Re(\alpha)>Re_\Omega(\alpha)$ only, see Fig. \ref{fig:mappa_massimi}(\textbf{c}, \textbf{d}).